joanne-cmd/simple-webapp-flask/README.md

 RunAsUser and RunAsGroup: The application runs with a non-root user (UID 1000) and group (GID 3000) to minimize security risks.

 Network Policies: A Kubernetes Network Policy restricts traffic, allowing only specified ingress and egress communications.
 This ensures that the application can only be accessed by allowed services and namespaces, reducing the attack surface.

+### Getting Started
+1. Fork the repo and  clone the repository
+2. step up Docker and Kubernetes
+   Ensure Docker is installed and running on your machine.
+   Install Kind and Kubectl.
+4. Configure your github secrets, in the setting add  secret for DOCKER_USERNAME  and DOCKER_PASSWORD

 ### MakeFile
 The application has a makefile to help with the common development task such as making it easier to build, run, and manage the application